dhruvtapasvi/macbook-setup/README.md

 ## Instructions

 Start off by running `source setup_terminal.sh` from Terminal `bash`.
 This creates the correct terminal environment.
+Exit Terminal and open iTerm after completing this step, setting the default shell to `zsh` if need be.

 Now run `source setup_config.sh`.
 This symlinks all the config files (e.g. vimrc, zshrc) into your home directory.
+Quit and reopen iTerm.

 ## Changing Directory